 For Fellows, twenty (20) dollars.

-For Members, fifteen (15) dollars.
+" Members, fifteen (15)

-For Associates, ten (10) dollars for the first six years of membership as an Associate; thereafter fifteen (15) dollars.

-18. Honorary Members shall be exempt from all payments.

-19. Persons elected after any portion of the fiscal year shall have expired, shall pay dues pro rata for the unexpired quarters of that fiscal year.

-20. A Fellow, Member, or Associate in good standing may become exempt from all future payments for annual dues in that grade by making a single payment of an amount sufficient to purchase an annuity for his life, of a sum equal to the annual dues of his grade, in accordance with details given in the By-laws.
-On transfer to a higher grade, a Member or Associate who shall have made such single payment for the lower grade, shall pay the usual transfer fee and an amount sufficient to purchase an annuity for his life of a sum equal to the difference between the annual dues of the two grades concerned.

-21. A Fellow, Member, or Associate who is in arrears for one year for all or any part of his dues, may be dropped from membership, as delinquent, by the Board of Directors.
-A Fellow, Member, or Associate who has been dropped as delinquent, may be reinstated upon payment of all back dues under the conditions specified in the By-laws.
+- " Associates, ten (10) " for the first six years of membership as an Associate; thereafter fifteen (15) dollars. - 18.
+Honorary Members shall be exempt from all payments. - 19.
+Persons elected after any portion of the fiscal year shall have expired, shall pay dues pro rata for the unexpired quarters of that fiscal year. - 20.
+A Fellow, Member, or Associate in good standing may become exempt from all future payments for annual dues in that grade by making a single payment of an amount sufficient to purchase an annuity for his life, of a sum equal to the annual dues of his grade, in accordance with details given in the By-laws.
+On transfer to a higher grade, a Member or Associate who shall have made such single payment for the lower grade, shall pay the usual transfer fee and an amount sufficient to purchase an annuity for his life of a sum equal to the difference between the annual dues of the two grades concerned. - 21.
+A Fellow, Member or Associate who is in arrears for one year or more for all or any part of his dues, may be dropped from membership, as delinquent, by the Board of Directors.
+A Fellow, Member or Associate who has been dropped as delinquent, may be reinstated upon payment of all back dues, retaining his original date of election. - 22.
+Upon application, the Board of Directors shall exempt from future annual dues any Fellow, Member or Associate who has paid dues for thirty-five (35) years, or who shall have reached the age of seventy (70) after having paid dues for thirty (30)

-22. The Board of Directors, under the conditions specified in the By-laws, may exempt from future annual dues any Fellow, Member, or Associate who has paid dues for thirty-five (35) years, or who shall have reached the age of seventy (70) after having paid dues for thirty (30) years.
+The Board of Directors may, in its discretion, remit the dues of any Fellow, Member or Associate whose name has been upon the membership list for a long term of years.

-The Board of Directors may, in its discretion, remit the dues of

-Fellows, Members, or Associates who are sufficiently familiar with the applicant's experience to justify him in using their names as membership list for a long term of years.

-ARTICLE V
+ARTICLE V.

-OFFICERS
+OFFICERS.